CopenhagenToLondon/CopenhagenToLondon/README.md

-# Hi there, I'm John Doe! 👋
+# Hi there, I'm Mark Brezina.

+*My username comes from the flight route i frequently travel by*

 I'm a passionate software developer with a focus on algorithmic trading and data science.
 I love building innovative solutions that solve real-world problems, and I'm always eager to learn new technologies and improve my skills.